git-ecosystem/git-credential-manager/docs/architecture.md

 >
 > There are extension points that now exist in MSAL.NET meaning we can plug-in our own browser pop-up handling code
 > on .NET Core meaning both Windows and Mac.
 We haven't yet gotten around to exploring this.
+>
+> See [this](https://github.com/microsoft/Git-Credential-Manager-Core/issues/113) issue for more information.

 The entry-point for GCM Core can be found in the `Git-Credential-Manager` project, a console application that targets both .NET Core and .NET Framework.
 This project emits the `git-credential-manager-core(.exe)` executable, and contains very little